general information about bows

 Cello bow normal balance point: 240 - 270mm.

 A major factor determining the above characteristics is the type and quality of the wood used for the stick.
 For the last 200 years or so Pernambuco has been the preferred wood for top quality bows.
-Unfortunately Pernambuco is now much depleted and endangered (mostly not through bowmaking!), and its trade is becoming restricted.
+Unfortunately Pernambuco is now much depleted and endangered (mostly not through bowmaking!), and its trade is restricted.
 Bowmakers are turning to other materials, including woods that were popular for bows before the discovery of pernambuco, such as snakewood or ironwood, or modern materials such as carbon fiber.
 Excellent bows can be made with all these materials, which each have their own distinctive character and sound.
-Since we specialise in unusual instruments we will also be making an effort to make available bows of alternative materials.
-Since good pernambuco is now hard to find and expensive, you can often find a better bow for less money by looking at other materials.
+Since good pernambuco is now hard to find, restricted, and expensive, you can often find a better bow for less money by looking at other materials.

 5 string instruments add difficulties to the bowing, notably that there is usually less clearance angle between strings, so its easier to accidentally touch other strings.
-We haven't yet decided if there is a weight or balance of bow that helps with this.
+There is no specific weight or balance of bow that helps with this, although higher hair tension and a slightly stiffer bow can help.

-Part of the setup we do on every instrument is to maximise the clearance between strings by shaping the bridge, and sometimes the fingerboard
+Part of the setup I do on every instrument is to maximise the clearance between strings by shaping the bridge, and sometimes the fingerboard

-Baroque style bowing can be achieved with less clearance, and we stock some baroque viola bows and baroque cello bows.
+Baroque style bowing can be achieved with less clearance, and I sometimes stock some baroque viola bows and baroque cello bows.
 This is most helpful if you are looking for a baroque tone and wish to play in the baroque style with fast light detache strokes.